 The Company's 2006 Stock Plan provides for the grant of incentive stock options, nonstatutory stock options and non-vested stock to employees, officers, directors and consultants to the Company.
 In January 2012, the number of shares of common stock reserved for issuance under the 2006 Stock Plan was increased from 6,400,000 to 7,700,000 pursuant to an "evergreen" provision, which provides for an annual increase based on the lesser of 1,300,000 shares, 5% of the Company's then outstanding shares of common stock, or such other amount as the board of directors may determine.
 This increase was approved by the board of directors in November 2011.
-The administration of the 2006 Stock Plan is under the general supervision of the compensation committee of the board of directors, provided that incentive stock options are granted at not less than fair market value of the common stock on the date of grant and expire no later than ten years from the date the option is granted.
+The administration of the 2006 Stock Plan is under the general supervision of the compensation committee of the board of directors.
+The exercise price of the stock options is determined by the compensation committee of the board of directors, provided that incentive stock options are granted at not less than fair market value of the common stock on the date of grant and expire no later than ten years from the date the option is granted.
 Options generally vest over four years.

-As of June 30, 2012, under its 2001 Stock Plan, which was terminated in March 2006, the Company had options outstanding to purchase 1,585,208 shares of its common stock and had no shares available for future issuance.
+As of September 30, 2012, the Company had options outstanding to purchase 6,007,123 shares of its common stock, which includes options outstanding under its 2001 Stock Plan that was terminated in March 2006, had 58,936 outstanding restricted shares of common stock and had 1,954,674 shares available for future issuance.